kedro-org/kedro/docs/source/visualisation/visualise_charts_with_plotly.md

     return fig
 ```

+### Update the reporting pipeline code

-Update `pipeline.py` to replace the existing code with the following:
+Update `src/kedro_tutorial/pipelines/reporting/pipeline.py` to replace the existing code with the following:

 ```python